ckarwin/Galactic_Center_Machine_Learning/README.md

 ## Converting the Mopra Data to Column Densities in Galacto-Centric Radii <br />

-  - Use the source file **GRB170817A.source**.
+  - The brightness temperature of the gas is given in data cubes, with dimensions of longitude, latitude, and gas velocity.
+The first step to process the raw data is to run **plot_rotation.py**, which calls **gas_strucutre_module.py**.
+Use the source file **GRB170817A.source**.
 This is the source file for a GRB, with spectrum and light curve determined from the files **GRB170817A_main_peak_mid.dat** and **GRB170817A_LC.dat**, respectively.